elementary-221b/baker-street/_posts/2024-09-26-Spotlight-VirusTotal.markdown

 ---
 layout: post
-title: Spotlight VirusTotal
+title: Spotlight: VirusTotal
 date: 2024-09-01 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: website.jpg # Add image post (optional)
+img: vt.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [URL Scan, IoC, Threat Detection] # add tag
 ---

-As a **CySA+ (Cybersecurity Analyst)**, your value lies in the ability to pivot from an alert to actionable intelligence.
+A quick spotlight on the VirusTotal tool and integrations.
 This blog post integrates a live VirusTotal v3 API tool to help you analyze indicators of compromise (IoCs) and provides advanced implementation strategies for small business environments.

 ### The Power of VirusTotal (VT)
 VirusTotal is an aggregator that inspects items with over 70 antivirus scanners and URL/domain blocklisting services.
 Key capabilities include: